KennethSundqvist/key-jump-browser-extension/README.md

 # Key Jump Chrome Extension

-Use your keyboard to click on links and stuff.
+Click on links and stuff with your keyboard.

 ## How to use